vinaykdeshpande/C-projects/README.md

 4. Division (with error handling for division by zero)
 5. Factorial Calculation (for non-negative integers) Press 0 for exit
+Clone this repository or copy the source code.

+Compile the code using a C compiler:

+gcc calculator.c -o calculator

+./calculator

+The program will display a menu.
+Enter the corresponding number for the desired operation:

+Enter 1 for addition.
+Enter 2 for multiplication.
+Enter 3 for subtraction.
+Enter 4 for division.
+Enter 5 to find the factorial of a number.
+Enter 0 to exit the calculator.
+Follow the prompts to input the numbers and view the results.

 How it works..!!!
 Welcome to the Calculator!